ernest0507/LAMBA_Team-22/docs/development-process.md

 The Definition of Done requires, among other items:

-- issue acceptance criteria are verified;
+- issue acceptance criteria are verified
-- work is linked to the related issue or PBI;
+- work is linked to the related issue or PBI
-- review is completed by another team member;
+- review is completed by another team member
-- issue-linked PR is merged into the protected default branch;
+- issue-linked PR is merged into the protected default branch
-- relevant CI checks and automated tests pass;
+- relevant CI checks and automated tests pass
-- testing, quality, UAT, README, and changelog documentation are updated when applicable;
+- testing, quality, UAT, README, and changelog documentation are updated when applicable
-- public artifacts are sanitized and do not expose secrets, private customer data, recordings, unnecessary PII, or confidential material.
+- public artifacts are sanitized and do not expose secrets, private customer data, recordings, unnecessary PII, or confidential material

 ## Configuration and Secrets Management